tiskw/scorecam-pytorch/README.md

 ================================================================================

 This repository provides an unofficial PyTorch implementation of Score-CAM [1].
-Score-CAM is a CAM (class activation mapping) based visual explanation method like Grad-CAM and Grad-CAM++, but Score-CAM does not depend on gradients and can provide stable visual explanations.
+Score-CAM is a CAM (class activation mapping) [2] based visual explanation method like Grad-CAM [3] and Grad-CAM++ [4], but Score-CAM does not depend on gradients and can provide stable visual explanations.

 The features of this implementation are: